-- A.(1) Roadway intersections shall be located a sufficient distance from all curves to provide proper sight distance for vehicles on the intersecting road and on the through road. - B.(2) Multi-leg intersections (i.e., those with more than four legs) are not permitted within local road networks.
+- A. Roadway intersections shall be located a sufficient distance from all curves to provide proper sight distance for vehicles on the intersecting road and on the through road. - B. Multi-leg intersections (i.e., those with more than four legs) are not permitted within local road networks.
 In local road Networks, "T" intersections are encouraged.
-For arterial access, four-leg intersections are encouraged. - (3) Where approaches are on opposite sides of the road avoid positioning them where opposing left turning movements conflict with each other, especially in two-way left-turn lanes. - C.(4) Roundabout intersections taking the place of standard intersections, shall be designed in accordance with current AASHTO, FHWA and/or WSDOT standards and guidelines. - D-(5) In order to preclude encroachment on travel lanes, radii and any taper for right turn entry and exit should be consistent with the design vehicle's turning path requirements.
+For arterial access, four-leg intersections are encouraged. - C. Roundabout intersections taking the place of standard intersections, shall be designed in accordance with current AASHTO, FHWA and/or WSDOT standards and guidelines. - D. In order to preclude encroachment on travel lanes, radii and any taper for right turn entry and exit should be consistent with the design vehicle's turning path requirements.

-- E-(6) Whenever a property has potential access from two or more roads, the County Engineer may refuse access to the higher classified road. - F.(7) Whenever a potential feasible access exists to any property from both a public road and private easement, the County Engineer may refuse new access to the public road. - G.[8] New access locations internal to the platting of property shall be unified whenever possible to create the fewest number of access points onto a County road.
-All subdivision lots shall access from interior roads only.
-Lots of record in existing formal plat subdivisions, short plats, and large lots not served by a minor or major approach shall be permitted one residential approach. - H.[9] Access to corner lots shall be from the lesser-classified road at the greatest distance possible from the intersection. - L.(10) The number of intersections shall be minimized as much as possible, particularly as the classification of the affected roads increase.
-Intersection spacing should be maximized wherever possible.
-Developments shall be limited to one ingress/egress per 300 lineal feet along a public arterial but may be required at greater intervals based on a traffic analysis. - J.(11) All access gates shall be installed so that no portion of the gate, open or closed, is within the County right of way.
-Adequate space between the edge of roadway and theor gate appurtenances such as key pad islands, turnaround areas, etc. shall be provided so that the entering vehicle is completely off the roadway. located within Ceounty right of way.
-All gates shall meet the requirements of Kitsap County Code Title 14, Buildings and Construction, and require the approval of the County Fire Marshal and the local Fire District. - a.
-Gates installed across a shared-access facility, private road, tract or easement serving more than 50 ADT shall have a turnaround located in front of the gate to accommodate a SU vehicle and the ingress shall have two travel lanes. - b.
-Gates serving a single family residence, storm pond facility or agricultural area shall be set back from the county right of way or easement a minimum 20 feet.
-All other gates shall be set back a minimum of 50 feet.

-K.(12) A minimum of two access points, separated by no less than half the diagonal of the property or area served, shall be required for developments that will-generate more than 1,000 ADT or contain more than 100 homes, unless other mitigating measures are approved by the County Fire Marshal.
+- E. Whenever a property has potential access from two or more roads, the County Engineer may refuse access to the higher classified road. - F. Whenever a potential feasible access exists to any property from both a public road and private easement, the County Engineer may refuse new access to the public road. - G. New access locations internal to the platting of property shall be unified whenever possible to create the fewest number of access points onto a County road.
+Lots of record in existing formal plat subdivisions, short plats and large lots not served by a minor or major approach shall be permitted one residential approach. - H. Access to corner lots shall be from the lesser-classified road at the greatest distance possible from the intersection. - I. The number of intersections shall be minimized as much as possible, particularly as the classification of the affected roads increase.
+Intersection spacing should be maximized wherever possible. - J. All access gates shall be installed so that no portion of the gate, open or closed, is within the County right-of-way.
+Adequate space between the edge of roadway and the gate shall be provided so that the entering vehicle is completely off the roadway.
+All gates shall meet the requirements of Kitsap County Code Title 14, Buildings and Construction, and require the approval of the County Fire Marshal and the local Fire District. - K. A minimum of two access points, separated by no less than half the diagonal of the property or area served, shall be required for developments that will generate more than 1,000 ADT or contain more than 100 homes, unless other mitigating measures are approved by the County Fire Marshal.